General transport problems with branched minimizers as functionals of 1-currents with prescribed boundary: Abstract

 \section{Abstract}

-A prominent model for transportation networks is branched transport, which seeks the optimal transportation scheme to move material from a given initial to a final distribution.
+A prominent model for transportation networks is branched transport, which seeks the optimal transportation scheme to move material from a given initial to a given final distribution.
 The cost of the scheme encodes a higher transport efficiency the more mass is moved together, which automatically leads to optimal transportation networks with a hierarchical branching structure.
-The two major existing model formulations, either using \transportPaths{} (vector-valued measures) or patterns (probabilities on the space of particle paths), are rather different.
-Once their equivalence was established, the analysis of optimal networks could rest on both.
+The two major existing model formulations use either \transportPaths{} (vector-valued measures, Eulerian formulation) or patterns (probabilities on the space of particle paths, Lagrangian formulation).

-The transportation cost of classical branched transport is a fractional power of the transported mass, and several model properties and proof techniques build on its strict concavity.
-We generalize the model and its analysis to the most general class of reasonable transportation costs, essentially increasing, subadditive functions.
-This requires several modifications or new approaches.
-In particular, for the equivalence between \transportPath{} and pattern formulation it turns out advantageous to resort to a description via $1$-currents, an intuition which already Xia exploited.
-In addition, some already existing arguments are given a more concise and perhaps simpler form.
-The analysis includes the well-posedness, a metrization and a length space property of the model cost, the equivalence between the different model formulations, as well as a few network properties.
+In the branched transport problem the transportation cost is a fractional power of the transported mass.
+In this paper we instead analyse the much more general class of transport problems in which the transportation cost is merely a nonnegative increasing and subadditive function (in a certain sense this is the broadest possible generalization of branched transport).
+In particular, we address the problem of the equivalence of the above-mentioned formulations in this wider context.
+However, the newly-introduced class of transportation costs lacks strict concavity which complicates the analysis considerably.
+New ideas are required, in particular, it turns out convenient to state the problem via $1$-currents.

+Our analysis also includes the well-posedness, some network properties, as well as a metrization and a length space property of the model cost, which were previously only known for branched transport.
+Some already existing arguments in that field are given a more concise and simpler form.

 \keywords{optimal transport, optimal networks, branched transport, irrigation, urban planning, Wasserstein distance, geometric measure theory, currents}

 \subjclass{49Q20, 49Q10, 90B10}